Notifications Guide

 • Current viewer count

-• Role mention (if configured)
+• Role mention (if configured in the message template)

 Offline Notifications